 Additionally, the more difficult aspect is you’ll need to have the test performed by a laboratory recognised by the EU.
 The approved laboratories are listed here.
 There may not be a recognised laboratory in your country of residence, and it may be difficult to organise, due to rules on posting blood samples.

 It’s easier to get the test before you leave and keep your dog’s rabies vaccines up-to-date.
 (Although any overseas boosters should be certified separately, not in your dog’s EU Pet Passport.)

 Read about about this dog’s experience travelling from Thailand to Europe

-Before I left Australia with my dog to travel to Europe, I technically only needed to have my dog immunised for rabies, as well as complete the standard paperwork.
+Before I headed overseas from Australia with my dog to travel to Europe, I technically only needed to have my dog immunised for rabies, as well as complete the standard paperwork.
 However, I also had the rabies titre test performed on my dog, just before I flew out.